guykatzir9/C_vuln_analyzer/Readme.md

 ## Future Improvements (Optional Extras)

 - [ ] JSON output format
 - [ ] Recursive directory scanning
-- [ ] Docker image for easy deployment
+- [ ] Saving output to a file instead of printing to Stdout